 Need to define what system must be able to do here – e.g., possibly – on startup, handshake with Central Control; if an update package is available, download and install.
 (Security requirements here) – what level of control should the user have over this?
 This should be supported only for a standard SBC and O/S – QQQQ

-Need to determine/define what type of updating (if any) the Local Host is able to do to the Tangerine – (seems like an easy way to brick the Tangerine)
+Need to determine/define what type of updating (if any) the Local Host is able to do to the Data Engine – (seems like an easy way to brick the system) – reflashing of the FPGA(?)

 Accessibility